Introduction

 Perched on pedestals, Julia Scher’s sculptures, Jacqueline and Bernadette (both 2024), are at first glance two owls carved in beige marble.
 In the artist’s imagination however, the form of the owl is not strictly bird-like, the stance and legs are modeled on those of humans, specifically of men, while the imposing shoulders and brow are of human and horse origins.
 Even the owls’ coat is a mix of feathers and hair.
 Signifiers of wisdom and watchfulness, owl’s night vision and the ability to see prey make the animal a formidable hunter and predator, suggesting a subtle but wide-reaching analogy to surveillance technologies and their usages.

-Domaine du Muy also includes a house restored by India Mahdavi with an indoor gallery where a selection of works by Martin Boyce, Rosa Barba, Angela Bulloch, Etienne Chambaud, Simon Fujiwara, Annette Kelm, Ann Veronica Janssens and Isa Melsheimer will be on view from July 11, 2024.
+Domaine du Muy also includes a house restored by India Mahdavi with an indoor gallery where a selection of works by Martin Boyce, Rosa Barba, Angela Bulloch, Etienne Chambaud, Simon Fujiwara, Annette Kelm, Ann Veronica Janssens and Isa Melsheimer are on view.

 Visits by appointment only at paris@estherschipper.com